-For most patients, a diagnosis of resistant leukemia can be very stressful.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
+For most people, a diagnosis of resistant leukemia can be very stressful.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

 Remission and the chance of having the CML return

 It is not yet proven whether imatinib, dasatinib, or nilotinib, or the newer drugs bosutinib, ponatinib, or omacetaxine can cure CML.
 A remission is when leukemia cannot be detected in the body by cytogenetic testing and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the leukemia will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the disease returning.
 Understanding your risk of having the disease come back and the treatment options may help you feel more prepared if the leukemia does return.
 Learn more about coping with the fear of the CML returning.

-If the leukemia does return despite the original treatment, a cycle of testing will begin again to learn as much as possible about the disease.
-After testing is finished, you and your doctor will talk about your treatment options.
+If the leukemia does return despite the original treatment, a new cycle of testing will begin again to learn as much as possible about the disease.
+After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above such as targeted therapy, chemotherapy, and immunotherapy, but they may be used in a different combination or given at a different dose.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of leukemia.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of leukemia.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with leukemia that has come back after remission often experience emotions such as disbelief or fear.
-Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
-Learn more about dealing with cancer CML that comes back.
+You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
+Learn more about dealing with CML that comes back.